ningxie1991/ASE/README.md

 ### Back End

 The **Spring boot** Java framework is used to drive the back end of our web application.
 It is chosen because it eliminates boilerplate configurations and code, reduces overall development time, and thus increases efficiency.
 In addition, the **Java Client for Google Maps Services** is used to add the functionality of the Google Maps API's to our back end.

+### Database
+**MongoDB** is the NoSQL database chosen for this project.
+We created collections in our database to store the Berlin Airbnb open dataset.
+The back end serivces connect to the database using **Spring MongoDB Repository**.

 ### Containerization